Pelagicore/softwarecontainer/README.md

 needed.
 Run it with `--help` to see runtime options.

 ## Why does it require root privileges?
-First, creating LXC containers requires root priveleges.
+First, creating LXC containers requires root privileges.
 Second, setting up a network bridge using brctl and ifconfig/iptables typically also does require that.